guri8751/MovieApp/Readme.md

 This is a bsaic app as per the requirements specified.
 I actually wanted to include many more features into the app and make it like an actual app like "Netflix", but due to the time constraints such as my current 9-5 job and other commitments, couldn't do that.
 But I will continue to improve on this app in the coming days.

-I have also attached a video of the showaround of the app for reference.

 Thanks!